-New this year for basketball, SafeTix will be implemented as an additional feature on mobile tickets.
+SafeTix returns this season as an additional feature on mobile tickets.
 To fight fraud, Ticketmaster launched SafeTix, which uses an encrypted barcode that automatically refreshes every 15 seconds, or a tap-and-go ticket stored in a fan’s digital wallet.
 The process for accessing mobile tickets has not changed; however, with SafeTix, screenshots or recordings of tickets will no longer work for entry.
 Fans may still transfer tickets through their accounts and the UK Athletics App.

 All patrons require a ticket to Big Blue Madness, regardless of age.

 Big Blue Madness Presented by Kinetic by Windstream will feature introductions of both the men’s and women’s basketball teams, practice drills, videos and more.
 This will be the 18th time Madness has been held in Rupp Arena.